zenstruck/browser/README.md

     // authenticate a user for subsequent actions ->actingAs($user)

+    // If using zenstruck/foundry, you can pass a factory/proxy
+    ->actingAs(UserFactory::new())

     // by default, exceptions are caught and converted to a response
     // this disables that behaviour allowing you to use TestCase::expectException() ->throwExceptions()